 - Guests love this Thanksgiving appetizer.

-- 7 Tips for the perfect Thanksgiving Turkey.
+- 7 Tips for the Perfect Thanksgiving Turkey.

 - Everything You Need to Know About Thanksgiving Leftovers.

-You can also FOLLOW US on FACEBOOK, TWITTER, INSTAGRAM, and PINTEREST to see more delicious food, fun crafts, parenting tips, + DIYs!
+FOLLOW US on FACEBOOK, TWITTER, INSTAGRAM, and PINTEREST to see more delicious food & home tips!

-Anderson says
+Anderson

 These tips are awesome.
 They will become in handy for us as we will host Thanksgiving this year.
 The kids are so excited.

-Erin says
+Erin

 Thanks Catherine!
 I popped over to your site and you have some great articles there!
 Thanks for introducing me to your site.

-Erin says
+Erin

 Thanks for introducing me to your site, Catherine!
 Some great articles there!